MLHale/nebraska-gencyber/teachers/firewall/README.md

 | 2      | outbound      | web server    |   any         | http (80)    | any           | ```accept```   |
 | 3      | any           | any           |   any         | any          | any           | ```reject```   |

 **Rule 1** permits externally initiated requests (Direction: inbound) to a webserver behind the firewall.
-So the source is ```any```, since we cannot anticipate a specific IP address at the time of writing the rule.
+So the source is ```any``` since we cannot anticipate a specific IP address at the time of writing the rule.
 The destination is the IP address of the webserver and the Local Port specifies the port number where the service is typically hosted.
 That would be port ```80``` for a web server.
-The request may orginate from any Remote Port.
+The request may originate from any Remote Port.
 If these conditions match an incoming packet then the action is ```accept```(allow packet to come in).

 **Rule 2** permits internal requests (Direction: outbound) out to the Internet.
 So the source is any IP address of the ```web server``` and the Destination is  ```any```.
 The Local Port is ```80``` (originating port) and Remote Port is ```any```.
 If a packet matches these conditions then the action is ```accept``` (allow packet to go out).